 Just be careful that you don't fall down into the bowl when using a seatless commode!

-This immaculate seatless model is in the Vatican.
+The immaculate seatless model seen below is in the Vatican.
 Seatlessness is next to cleanliness.

 This isn't the Papal Throne, this is a public toilet in the Vatican Museums.